astraly-labs/Pragma/README.md

 We're always looking for passionate developers to join our community.

+## Explorer networks

+`/assets` defaults to Starknet mainnet. `/assets?source=miden` shows Miden testnet medians from `miden.pragma.build`; feed links retain `network=miden`.
+The same-origin `/api/miden` proxy polls the existing batch prices endpoint.
+Observation times, source counts and publisher activity are unavailable from that endpoint, so the explorer does not infer them or substitute exchange stats.

+When Miden mainnet is ready, update **all** fields of `MIDEN_DEPLOYMENT` in `src/lib/explorer-networks.ts` with the verified network, API base, block explorer and oracle/publisher accounts.
+The labels and account links follow that config;
+the existing Miden feed URLs stay valid.
+Keep testnet configured until the mainnet API is verified to return the same already-scaled `{ symbol, price }[]` contract.
+Run `bun scripts/check-miden-explorer.ts`, `bun run type-check`, `bun run build`, and check network switching and a feed detail against the new deployment.

 ## 📖 License

 This project is licensed under the **MIT license**.